rtCamp/ps-analysis-tool-wiki/B.-Evaluation-Environment.md

 The PSA CLI provides access to functionality similar to the PSA Extension, and makes it accessible through the command line.
 The CLI enables the following use cases:

-- Aggregated analysis of full site (i.e. sitemap.xml)
+- Aggregated analysis of the full site (i.e. sitemap.xml)
 - Site evaluation pre-analysis ⇒ Guidance on scope and prioritization
 - CLI for CI: Integrate the PSA CLI into your CI pipeline and detect potential areas of issues related to 3PCD
-- Testing for breakages by executing two access runs, with and without cookies being blocked, and provide a “cookie differential” analysis
+- Testing for breakages by executing two access runs, with and without cookies being blocked, and providing a “cookie differential” analysis

 The current version of the CLI is limited as it does not include yet an extensive automated interaction model to ensure that aspects such as Cookie Consent Banners are accounted for when exercising CUJs.
 But we are making progress quickly to remove this limitation.
 Stay tuned!